GMLC-TDC/HELICS/docs/references/configuration_options_reference.md

 ### `local_port` | `localport` | `localPort` []

 _API:_ (none)
-port number for the local receive port.
+Specifies the port the rest of the federation should use when contacting this federate.

 ---